 Requirements for the Certificate Program

-Prerequisites: six semesters of foreign language study in a language other than English; interest in translation as an academic discipline and as a profession.
+Prerequisites: be a current UIUC undergraduate or graduate student with six semesters of foreign language study in a language other than English; interest in translation as an academic discipline and as a profession.
 A translation studies advisor will meet with the student to work out a curriculum path for the program.
 Students should also consult with enrolling departments.

 The Certificate will be awarded after completion of 18 credits.
 Undergraduates will take six 3-credit courses at the 300 and 400 level.
 These will include two foundation courses and a Translation Capstone project.
 Three electives will be taken from a list of translation electives and from a list of electives approved by the major department.
 Only two electives may count for the certificate from the student’s undergraduate major, and these must come from an approved list.